opnsense/docs/source/manual/how-tos/carp.rst

 +-----------------------+

-Next we need to make sure the appropriate protocols can be used on the different interfaces, go to firewall -> rules and make sure both LAN and WAN accept at least CARP packets (see protocol selection).
+Next we need to make sure the appropriate protocols can be used on the different interfaces, go to :menuselection:`Firewall --> Rules` and make sure both LAN and WAN accept at least CARP packets (see protocol selection).
 Because we're connecting both firewalls using a direct cable connection, we will add a single rule to accept all traffic on all protocols for that specific